‘Mini business’ your conference from creation to delivery.

 Sculpt your conference into a ‘mini business.’

 Every conference has ‘its own story.’
-There is a reason for its creation, its launch, its delivery and progression.
+There’s a reason for it being created and launched.

 Plan your ‘mini business’ from the outset:

 Set your strategy, goals, and objectives.

-Chill and think about the purpose of your conference.
-A blank canvas leads to great things – it opens your mind to the freedom of thought and the freedom to plan your project.
+Chill and think what the purpose of your conference is.
+A blank canvas leads to great things.
+It opens your mind to the freedom of thought.
+The freedom to plan your project.

 Compile the financials and protect your cash flow.

 Controlling your finances is the key to adding value to your bottom line.
 Every penny accounted for, every sale documented.
-Financial conference control equals no hidden surprises and a day-to-day peace of mind.
-Your ‘mini business’ needs the cash to flow – it needs to breathe sales and monitor risks.
+Financial conference control equals no hidden surprises.
+A day-to-day peace of mind.
+Your ‘mini business’ needs the cash to flow-it needs to breathe sales and check risks.
 Cash is its lifeblood.